B3ND1X/air-script/README.md

 - Control-flow fixes:
   - Email prompts now break on “no” branch.
   - Attack functions now call the revamped `deauthAttack` instead of the old single-shot deauth.
+-  Install:
+  - Updated install script for a smoother and cleaner install
 - Misc:
   - Improved SSID extraction for logging so `/logs/password` stores network names instead of cap filenames.